thierry7100/BoxGenerator/README.md

 # Making boxes with a laser cutting machine

-Laser cutting machines are somewhat magical.
+Laser cutting machines are somewhat amazing.
 They enable the non gifted guy with two left hands (that's me) to have very nice results.

 In this project, I use a laser cutting machine to create wood boxes.
 They are several types of boxes, detailled below.
 In any case, the generator is an inkscape extension.